webgilde/individual-multisite-author/readme.txt

 This is unfortunate not only on multilingual sites.

-Long story short, this plugin enables you to enter the author biography for each user on a per blog basis.
+Long story short, this plugin enables you to enter the author biography for each user on a per-blog basis.

 You don’t have to do anything, but to install and activate the plugin and to enter the author bio into through the dashboard(s) of your site(s).